drug-design/course/docs/chapters/protein-ligand-binding.md

 ### Strengthening Hydrophobic Interactions

-It can be clearly seen that the naphthyl derivative fills the hydrophobic pocket better than the thyroxine-analog.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/strengthening-hydrophobic-interactions-681575d5'><i class='fa fa-play' aria-hidden='true'></i></button>It can be clearly seen that the naphthyl derivative fills the hydrophobic pocket better than the thyroxine-analog.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer